WorldHealthOrganization/app/ONBOARDING.md

 # Building and Running

 Please review the [Contributor Guidelines](https://github.com/WorldHealthOrganization/app/blob/master/CONTRIBUTING.md) before making any contributions to the code.
-Note that you'll need to add yourself to the [LICENSE](LICENSE) contributor list on your first commit.

 This app uses a monorepo structure with the client application in the `client` directory and all server-related code in the `server` directory (currently only the `client/ionic` directory is used).